A lot rests on the name of your nonprofit and even on what you call your projects and programs.

 Some nonprofit names are so powerful that their acronyms alone are universally recognizable.
 Just think of SPCA, EPA, AA, and AAA.
 Other acronyms are so recognizable that they don't need to have any meaning.
 For instance, AARP used to stand for American Association of Retired People.
 But people used AARP so often that the advocacy group felt confident dropping the old name and just using AARP.
 That change also helped AARP rebrand.
 "Retired" was an association the group was happy to shed.

 The first step in naming your nonprofit or one of its programs is to start with the mission.
 If you don't have a short and memorable mission, rewrite it.
 Once you have a strong mission, then think about a name.

 - What do you do?
 Use action words such as protect, prevent, cure, heal, give, rescue, love, feed.

 - Whom do you help?
 Use short words to describe the people you serve.
-Consider child, poor, hungry, homeless, deprived, needy, families.
+Consider children, poor, hungry, homeless, deprived, needy, families.

 - Who's doing the helping?
 Sometimes your members are important to name.
 For instance, the doctors in Doctors Without Borders.
 The mothers in Mothers Against Drunk Driving, or the families in Family First.